evancz/first-person-elm/README.md

      done in [this file][file] in a fairly general and reuseable way.
 Perhaps we can find general patters in code like this.

-  3. Let people fork this and begin to build cooler stuff!
+  3. Keep the code super simple so it is easy to fork this and begin to build cooler stuff!

 [lock]: https://developer.mozilla.org/en-US/docs/WebAPI/Pointer_Lock
 [file]: https://github.com/evancz/first-person-elm/blob/master/resources/PointerLock.js